 Sit stand workstations are one way to reduce the amount of time we spend sitting while at work.
-Prior to the purchase of a sit stand workstation a Prepurchase Risk Assessment for Furniture and Offices should be undertaken by the local area supervisor to ensure the new equipment does not introduce any new risks to the workplace.
+Prior to the purchase of a sit stand workstation a risk assessment should be undertaken by the local area supervisor to ensure the new equipment does not introduce any new OHS issues to the workplace.
 Issues to consider include who will use the workstation, is there a privacy issue for those who are seated, are computer points readily available, will all electronic devices be stable when moving the desk up or down and are any crush points created due to other structures above or below the desk.
 Consider any other specific hazards in the area.
 Once the risk assessment is completed and hazards controlled, an order is be placed via Procurement for the new equipment.
 Facilities Services Division's Loose Furniture Procedure provides advice for those responsible for the selection, purchase and financial approval of new equipment such as sit stand work station in existing work areas.

 Managers and supervisors must identify all hazardous manual handling tasks and put into place appropriate control measures.

 This provides detailed information on how to meet the legislative requirements regarding manual handling.

 - Hazardous manual handling identification worksheet (DOC, 90.5 KB)

 - WorkSafe manual handling worksheet (PDF, 234.1 KB)

 - Manual handling job analysis worksheet (DOC, 70.0 KB)

 - Manual handling risk control Prompt (DOC, 123.5 KB)